Gitesh08/Recipe-Mixer/README.md

 ### Installation:

-Clone the repository:
+1) Clone the repository:
 ```
 git clone https://github.com/Gitesh08/recipe-mixer.git
 ```

-Navigate to the project directory:
+2) Navigate to the project directory:
 ```
-cd cd recipe-mixer
+cd recipe-mixer
 ```

-Create a Python virtual environment:
+3) Create a Python virtual environment:
 ```
 python -m virtualenv .
 ```

-Activate venv:
+4) Activate venv:
 ```
 .\scripts\activate
 ```

-Install the required dependencies:
+5) Install the required dependencies:
 ```
 pip install -r requirements.txt
 ```
 Ensure all dependencies are installed.

-Set up environment variables by creating a .env file and adding your Google API key:
+6) Set up environment variables by creating a .env file and adding your Google API key:
 ```
 GOOGLE_API_KEY=your_api_key_here
 ```

-Run the Streamlit application:
+7) Run the Streamlit application:
 ```
 streamlit run app.py
 ```

 ### Usage
 - Input your ingredients: Enter a list of ingredients you have on hand, separated by commas.